What Wills and Trusts Mean for You

 - The will is typically required to be signed by the testator and a certain number of witnesses.

 It is believed that, once signed by a testator and validated, a will cannot be revoked.
 This is, however, incorrect as a testator can still revoke their will up until their death.
 A will can typically be revoked in three different ways:

 - A subsequent written instrument such as a new will or a letter of revocation is created;

 - A physical act such as tearing up the will;

 - An operation of law, such as a subsequent marriage or a court determining the will to be invalid.

 After the testator’s death, their will is put through the probate process.
 Probate is the legal process in which a will’s validity or invalidity is determined.
 If the will is held to be valid, the testator’s estate will be distributed according to the directions in the will.
 While this may sound simple, probate proceedings tend to be complicated, time-consuming, expensive, and confusing.
 To get an idea of the process and complications, check out our guide to understanding the probate timeline.

-The majority of courts have local court rules.
+The majority of courts have local rules that can further delay the process.
 It is a good idea to research probate law and various probate attorneys ahead of time.
-Read more
+Read more.

 Establishing A Trust

 A trust is a separate entity whereby a person’s real and personal property is held and remains for the benefit of another persons.
 In general, a trust must have a settlor, an identifiable beneficiary, and a trustee.
 The settlor is the person creating the trust.
 The beneficiary of the trust are the designated individuals who hold inheritance rights of the trust property.
 The settlor can name one or multiple beneficiaries.
 The trustee is the person or organization that manages the trust.